minxxeo/minxxeo/README.md

 ---
 Hi, I am studying AI and Computer Vision for Autonomous Driving.

-I am an undergraduate student researcher in th VIP LAB.
+I am an undergraduate student researcher in the VIP LAB.
 </div>